Minneapolis Asphalt Paving Company

 Asphalt can be mixed in three different ways, each of them requiring a different process but all of them having minimal environmental concerns.

-• Hot Asphalt Mixture: Known for their extreme durability, these mixes are often used in high traffic areas like highways and airports.
+Hot Asphalt Mixture: Known for their extreme durability, these mixes are often used in high traffic areas like highways and airports.

 The EPA considers asphalt production a minor source of industrial pollution, and in some cases, construction projects can earn LEED (Leadership in Energy and Environmental Design) credits by using asphalt.
-If you’re wondering how to earn extra LEED credits for your construction projects, check out our blog on How Asphalt Is Made >>

-Asphalt’s Effect on Air, Water, and City Living
+How Asphalt Affects Air, Water, and City Living

 Did you know that some water drinking reservoirs are layered in asphalt, just like some landfill caps, water pipelines, and lake beds?
 This is because asphalt doesn’t leach, making it a safe and impenetrable shield.